Fidel Castro Fast Facts

 December 4, 2008 - In an essay, writes that Cuba would be willing to talk with President Barack Obama's administration.

-March 22, 2011 - In an essay published in Cuban state media, Fidel Castro writes that he resigned as head of the Communist party when he fell ill on July 31, 2006, and never tried to resume his position.
+March 22, 2011 - In an essay published in Cuban state media, Castro writes that he resigned as head of the Communist party when he fell ill on July 31, 2006, and never tried to resume his position.

-February 3, 2012 - Fidel Castro releases a two volume memoir of his life, "Fidel Castro Ruz: Guerrilla of Time," based on conversations with the journalist Katiuska Blanco.
+February 3, 2012 - Castro publishes a two-volume memoir of his life, "Fidel Castro Ruz: Guerrilla of Time," based on conversations with the journalist Katiuska Blanco.

 October 22, 2012 - The Cuban government steps up efforts to prove Castro is still in good health.
 Former Venezuelan Vice President Elias Jaua claims to have met with Castro and shows reporters a photo of the two of them together.
-The state-run media also publishes an article under Castro's name where he denounces the rumors.

 January 26, 2015 - A published letter purportedly written by Castro endorses the fledgling talks to restore diplomatic relations between Cuba and the United States even though Castro still "doesn't trust" US policies.